Parks and other public lands with T!

 Western NY Parks➤

 In September, I set out with a road trip buddy to visit some park units in upstate New York.
 For me, the highlight of this trip was visiting my 100th National Park Service unit.
 That puts me at Bronze status in the National Parks Traveler’s Club.
-The third stop on our journey was Seward House.
+After Theodore Roosevelt Inaugural National Historic Site we headed to Niagara Falls.
+We started our full day in the park out with a trip on the Maid of the Mist.

 Western NY Road Trip➤